2024–present Serbian anti-corruption protests: Police attempts to disperse faculty blockade in Novi Sad

 On 28 April, students blocking the Novi Sad faculties, together with gathered citizens, organized an action called "Morning Workout" in front of the Faculty of Sports.
-When dean Patrik Drid appeared and wanted to enter the faculty, the crowd prevented him from doing so.
-Soon, dean Drid appeared in front of the building, together with riot police.
-As filmed by TV cameras, Žandarmerija and the Police Intervention Unit in full riot gear began to push back students and citizens who were standing at the entrance to the faculty with shields and batons.
+They blocked the dean, Patrik Drid, from entering the building.
+Soon, Drid appeared in front of the building with riot police. Žandarmerija and the Police Intervention Unit in full riot gear began to push back students and citizens who were standing at the entrance to the faculty with shields and batons.
 Members of the Ministry of Internal Affairs failed to break through the blockade in their first attempt.
 The gathered citizens called on the police to lower their shields and show that they are with the people.
 However, Žandarmerija members broke through to the entrance using pepper spray and pushed back the citizens.
 The police units failed to enter the building, and left the premises soon afterwards.
 On the same day, citizens gathered in the local Zbor organizations, with the support of the Faculty of Medicine, arrived at the Faculty of Sports, to support the students in the blockade.

 On the same day, the controversial bid for the selection of members of the REM Council (regulatory body overseeing the media) was canceled, and a new bid was announced; the student protesters announced that the blockade of RTS facilities was ending after 14 days.

 On 1 May, student protesters were joined by the Union of Independent Trade Unions of Serbia (SSSS), the United Branch Trade Union "Nezavisnost", the Association of Free and Independent Trade Unions (ASNS), the United Trade Unions of Serbia "Sloga" and the Confederation of Free Trade Unions.
 The protest was held in front of the Serbian Government building in Belgrade.
 The protesters presented demands for amendments to the Labor Law and the Law on Strike.

-On 5 May, employees of judicial institutions across Serbia went on a full-scale strike.
+On 5 May, employees of judicial institutions across Serbia went on strike.
 The judicial union announced earlier that their demands include decent wages, improved working conditions, clear recognition of the role that administrative and professional staff play in the functioning of the judiciary, and an end to the systematic underestimation of their work.